deuxfleurs-org/garage/doc/book/design/goals.md

 - As a backup target using `rclone` and `restic`

-- In the Drone continuous integration platform to store task logs

 The Deuxfleurs Garage cluster is a multi-site cluster currently composed of 9 nodes in 3 physical locations.